 The Mediterranean region in the Middle Ages

 The Mediterranean is a relatively small and almost enclosed space.
-These two characteristics facilitate exchanges between the various civilisations that surround it.
+These two characteristics facilitated exchanges between the various civilisations that surround it.

 A centre of numerous ancient civilisations (Egyptians, Hebrews, Greeks, Romans), it also bears witness to the evolution of relations between three great medieval civilisations: